I try to get everything I want from life without sacrificing time with my family.

 *Here, “together” means any time two or more family members are in the same place

-Disclaimer: Leon’s provided compensation for this post, but I thoroughly agree with everything the Project Smart Furniture stands for!
+Disclaimer: Leon’s provided compensation for this post, but I thoroughly agree with everything that Project Smart Furniture stands for!